joedski/condition-evaluator/README.md

 - DefaultReferentSelector: `AppContext => Referent`
   - As DefaultReferentSelectors are used when there are no ReferentKeys on a Condition, they also don't have a parameter, instead receiving only the AppContext in which the Evaluator is operating.

-The Referents EvaluationContextProvider removes any keys on a Condition which match one of its ReferentSelectors' keys, using the first one it finds to select from the AppContext a concrete Referent.
-If no Referent is specified, it will try to use the DefaultReferentSelector if one is provided.
-If no DefaultReferentSelector is provided, then Conditions without any Referent key will have no Referent!
+The Referents EvaluationContextProvider removes any keys on a Condition which match one of its ReferentSelectors' keys, using any one it finds to select from the AppContext a concrete Referent.
+Where a Condition does not have a key matching a ReferentSelector, and the DefaultReferentsMapping _does_ have one of those keys, the selector specified in the DefaultReferentsMapping will be used to select a concrete Referent from the AppContext.
+If no DefaultReferentSelectors are provided, then Conditions without any Referent key will have no Referent!
 Whether that's a bad thing or not depends on your use case.

 Referents is exported as a Factory, so to get the actual EvaluationContextProvider that you give to Evaluator, you need to call the exported function with a parameter, in this case being the key-to-ReferentSelector mapping.